-- 19.1 A private hospital operator must publish on the website of the relevant private hospital or facility details of all referring clinicians for the time being practising at that private hospital or facility who have a share or financial interest in that private hospital or facility, or in equipment used in that private hospital or facility. - 19.2 The details required to be published in accordance with article 19.1 are: - (a) the names of the relevant clinicians;

-- (b) the value in percentage terms of the share or financial interest held by the relevant clinician; and - (c) the methodology used in accordance with article 18.6 to estimate the fair market value of the share or interest and, where the methodology involves the use of a valuation formula, the formula. - 19.3 Where a referring clinician holds a part-time position in a private hospital, in addition to exercising practising privileges there, the relevant private hospital operator must publish on the website of the relevant private hospital or facility details of payments made to, and a summary of the duties performed by, that referring clinician as regards the part-time position, and must keep such information up to date.
+- 4719.1 A private hospital operator must publish on the website of the relevant private hospital or facility details of all referring clinicians for the time being practising at that private hospital or facility who have a share or financial interest in that private hospital or facility, or in equipment used in that private hospital or facility. - 1719.2 The details required to be published in accordance with paragraph 1 of this article 19.1 are: - (a) the names of the relevant clinicians; - (b) the value in percentage terms of the share or financial interest held by the relevant clinician, as calculated in accordance with article 16.2; and - (c) the methodology used in accordance with article 16.218.6 to estimate the fair market value of the share or interest. - 19.3 A private hospital operator must publish on the website of the relevant private hospital or facility details of payments made to, and a summary of the duties performed by, any referring clinician who holds a position at, or provides services to, that hospital and must keep such information up to date.